Oliver-Zen/Property-Price-Visualizer/README.md

 ## TODO List

-- Optional: Add necessary new visualization plot to the left-down area by taking advantage of the drag-and-pass features.
+- Optional: Add new visualization plot to the left-down area (by taking advantage of the drag-and-pass features) if needed.
+Adding analytical plots (e.g., Correlation Heatmap of Key Features) by attaching images directly in this area may be a potential idea for LLMs interpretation.
 - Implement backend to integrate machine learning models for prediction.
 [Linhao Bai]
 - Incorporate LLM models to generate summaries from the existing visualization.
 [Yupeng Tang and/or Xianrui Teng]
 - Design poster.
 [To be assigned to the person who will be available when others are working on the assigned tasks.]